|Group||17||Melting point||-7.2 oC, 19.04 oF, 265.95 K|

 |ChemSpider ID||4514586||ChemSpider is a free chemical structure database|

-A deep-red, oily liquid with a sharp smell.
-Toxic.
+Bromine is a deep-red, oily liquid with a sharp smell.
+It is toxic.

-Bromine has no known biological role.
-It has an irritating effect on the eyes and throat, and produces painful sores when in contact with the skin.
-The use of bromide salts as sedatives and to depress sexual desire has now been discontinued because the compounds are slightly toxic.
+Bromine is present in small amounts, as bromide, in all living things.
+However, it has no known biological role in humans.
+Bromine has an irritating effect on the eyes and throat, and produces painful sores when in contact with the skin.

 Antoine-Jérôme Balard discovered bromine while investigating some salty water from Montpellier, France.
 He took the concentrated residue which remained after most of the brine had evaporated and passed chlorine gas into it.
 In so doing he liberated an orange-red liquid which he deduced was a new element.
 He sent an account of his findings to the French Academy’s journal in 1826.